hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Web Infrastructure design, Servers, Web Servers, Application servers, DNS record types

 1. **Web Server and Application Server Distinction:**
-   - Discussed the roles of web servers and application servers.
+   - learned the roles of web servers and application servers.
    - Provided an analogy of a web server as a receptionist and an application server as a behind-the-scenes expert.

 2. **DNS Record Types:**
-   - Introduced major DNS record types: A, AAAA, CNAME, NS, MX.
+   - learned major DNS record types: A, AAAA, CNAME, NS, MX.
    - Defined A and AAAA records with analogies of postal addresses and upgraded addresses.
    - Explained CNAME records as domain aliases and redirects.
    - Described NS records as GPS coordinates for domains.
    - Illustrated MX records as mail sorting centers for domains.

 3. **Other DNS Record Types:**
-   - Introduced additional DNS record types: SOA, TXT, PTR, SRV, CERT, DCHID, DNAME.
+   - learned additional DNS record types: SOA, TXT, PTR, SRV, CERT, DCHID, DNAME.
    - Provided functions and brief explanations for each record type.

 4. **Conclusion:**